Mara Wilson Pens Heartfelt Letter Asking The Public To Stop Sexualizing Young Women Like Millie Bobby Brown

 “It would be unacceptable for an adult to comment on the body of a 13-year-old girl they knew.
 So why do these adults make pronouncements about the body of a 13-year-old girl they have never met?”
 Wilson asked.

-After her short rant, Wilson then turns her attention to the recent sexual abuse that has been plaguing Hollywood, saying that actors are “dehumanized, objectified, and seen as bankable resources” rather than being seen as people.
-But she closes the piece exactly as she had opened it — by talking about young women.
+After her short rant, Wilson then turned her attention to the recent sexual abuse that has been plaguing Hollywood, saying that actors are “dehumanized, objectified, and seen as bankable resources” rather than being seen as people.
+But she closed the piece exactly as she had opened it — by talking about young women.

-“It’s never a bad idea to assume whoever you discuss on the internet can and will see what you say about them, and this is doubly true of children,” Wilson reminds the general public.
+“It’s never a bad idea to assume whoever you discuss on the internet can and will see what you say about them, and this is doubly true of children,” Wilson reminded the general public.

 [Featured Image by Dave Kotinsky/Getty Images]